tarun7r/Cricket-Scoreboard-Simulator/README.md

 **Simulated Cricket scoreboard on 8051 microprocessor as a part of EE337 course project**
 > The LCD should will display the current score and the number of overs bowled on the first line.</br>
-`The format should be Runs/Wickets (Overs.Balls).
-For example, 45/3 (15.2) means that 45 runs have been scored in 15 overs and 2 balls for the loss of 3 wickets`
+The format should be Runs/Wickets (Overs.Balls).
+For example, 45/3 (15.2) means that 45 runs have been scored in 15 overs and 2 balls for the loss of 3 wickets</br>

 >The LCD should show the events of the current over on the second line in thefollowing format</br>
 ``• The event which occurred on a ball is denoted by a single character``</br>